 She combines brand consultancy and writing with TV presenting.
 She is the lead judge on BBC Two's Interior Design Masters series one and two, as well as a co-presenter of Kevin McCloud's Grand Designs: House of the Year on Channel 4.
 She has also presented Inside Out Homes, as well as joining The Great Interior Design Challenge as a guest judge.

-Originally trained as an architect at London’s celebrated Bartlett School, Michelle worked in architectural offices in both London and New York, where she lived for two years.
-She began her publishing career on the launch of Tate Art Magazine under Tim Marlow, followed by formative years at Deyan Sudjic’s Blueprint Magazine, rising swiftly to the position of Senior Editor.
-She was headhunted in 1997 to join Ilse Crawford, founding editor of ELLE Decoration, as her Features Director.
-Two years later she went freelance to found her own creative direction consultancy, MO:Studio Ltd, shuttling between bases in Los Angeles and London, while maintaining a connection to ELLE Decoration as its Editor-at-Large.
+Michelle previously worked in architectural offices in both London and New York, where she lived for two years.
+She began her publishing career on the launch of Tate Art Magazine, followed by formative years at Blueprint Magazine, before being headhunted to join Ilse Crawford's ELLE Decoration.
+Two years later she founded her creative consultancy, MO:Studio, shuttling between bases in Los Angeles and London, while maintaining a connection to ELLE Decoration as its Editor-at-Large.